Philadelphia Employment Lawyers

 In cases of oral and implied contracts, employees will have a very difficult time proving that a contract with a specified period of employment was in place.
 There must be substantial proof that an employer agreed upon a term for employment, or implied that employment would continue indefinitely with good performance and production.
 Employees have relocated or have made personal sacrifices for employers who have orally agreed or implied that employment would be available for the foreseeable future, yet have found they are unemployed within a short time.
 Without significant proof of the implied employment, the employee is considered “at will” and without recourse against the employer.

-Philadelphia “At Will” Employment Attorneys at Sidney L. Gold & Associates Can Help with Wrongful Termination
+Philadelphia “At Will” Employment Lawyers at Sidney L. Gold & Associates Can Help with Wrongful Termination